marshmallow-code/marshmallow/docs/upgrading.rst

 .. seealso::

-    See the :ref:`Changelog <changelog>` for a  more complete listing of added features, bugfixes and breaking changes.
+    See the :doc:`Changelog <changelog>` for a  more complete listing of added features, bugfixes and breaking changes.